By Paul Proctor

 And if you think the government will help you under these conditions, remember, they’re going to be without electricity too and many of the electronic and computerized systems, equipment and devices it runs.

+But the most important inevitability we should prepare for is our own demise.
 If you do not know Jesus Christ as your Lord and Savior – the One who gave His life on that cross 2000 year ago to pay for your sins and mine, then I encourage you to get on your knees right now in repentance and faith and confess that you are lost, dead in your sins and in desperate need of His salvation.
 Believe on the Lord Jesus Christ and receive the forgiveness of sins and the everlasting life only He can provide.

 None of us know how much time we have left in this life or whether we will even survive another night – much less the difficult years ahead.
 Heed the call right now and surrender your heart and life over to the only begotten Son of God.
 Don’t wait for another time, another invitation or another opportunity, because it may not come.